 Three components work together to prepare students for transfer to four-year colleges and universities:

-English 104A, English 104B, and English 1A.
+English 1S, English T, English 242A and English 242B.
 These classes provide a supportive

 and stimulating environment for Puente students, with an emphasis on developing